-In the golden days of late Autumn, we sometimes forget that Winter is just around the corner.
-And to take advantage of the following promise of Spring, we need to prepare our gardens.
+In the golden days of late autumn, we sometimes forget that winter is just around the corner.
+But to fully take advantage of the promise of spring, we need to prepare our gardens.
 So, before the soil becomes winter-hard, it’s time to start winterizing your garden!

 Out With the Old

 One of the more depressing jobs of winterizing your garden is cleaning out the “dead” garden.
 But instead of viewing this as your garden’s post-mortem, say a word of thanks for the plants’ hard work and continue their contribution as life-giving compost.
 Just be sure plants destined for the compost pile are disease-free.

 You can begin removing vegetable plants as soon as they stop producing, or wait until they turn brown.
 When removing any spent plants or weeds, be sure to pull them out by the roots.
 Roots left in the ground provide an ideal overwintering shelter for pesky bugs.